 Custom Chief’s Day

-Observed annually on March 5th every year, Custom Chief’s Day is a public holiday in the Republic of Vanuatu.
-It’s a day that’s used to not only commemorate traditional tribal customs but also preserve them on many of the islands that make up this archipelago.
+Observed annually on March 5th, Custom Chief’s Day is a public holiday in the Republic of Vanuatu.
+It’s a day used to commemorate and preserve traditional tribal customs on many of the islands that make up this archipelago.

-Over the years, many of the islands in the South Pacific chain of 80 islands have resisted European influences to try to live as closely as possible to the principles of their ancestors.
-Although each island has customs that differ from one another, the Chief is considered to be the primary representative of what customs are important for the entire Vanuatu community.
+Over the years, many of the islands in the South Pacific chain of 80 islands have resisted European influences to live as closely as possible to the principles of their ancestors.
+Although each island has customs that differ from one another, the Chief is considered the primary representative of the customs important for the entire Vanuatu community.

-In 1977, the National Council of Chiefs was set up by the government to propose some of the ways that traditional Vanuatu customs and traditions could be preserved.
-One of the things that were proposed was the creation of a holiday that would recognize the commitment and the role that the chiefs play in Vanuatu society.
-This day was Custom Chief’s Day and it was placed on March 5th every year.
+In 1977, the National Council of Chiefs was established by the government to propose ways traditional Vanuatu customs and traditions could be preserved.
+One of the proposals was the creation of a holiday to recognize the commitment and role that the chiefs play in Vanuatu society.
+This day became Custom Chief’s Day and was set for March 5th annually.

 Interesting Facts About Vanuatu